sfbrigade/data-science-wg/projects-in-this-repo/311_Exploratory-Analyses/README.md

 ## 311 Case Data: Exploratory Analyses

 [SF OpenData](https://data.sfgov.org/) provides a real-time record and API for [311 cases completed and in progress](https://data.sfgov.org/City-Infrastructure/Case-Data-from-San-Francisco-311-SF311-/vw6y-z8j6).
-The Data Science Working Group at Code for San Francisco looks to perform exploratory statistical analyses on this data to find whether there are any strategically and/or politically interesting characteristics of San Francisco's public agencies and/or the publics they serve.
+The Data Science Working Group at Code for San Francisco looks to perform exploratory statistical analyses on this data to see whether it might posses strategically and/or politically interesting characteristics, which we will later confirm -via inferential statistics- and report to relevant stakeholders (e.g. San Francisco's public agencies and/or the publics they serve).

 **Responsible DSWG Teammates**
 + [Matthew Pancia](http://bit.ly/1PFuA8k)